Last updated: What a Google change can teach us about creating great content

 Download audio as MP3

-Unless you work directly in Search Engine Marketing or Optimization (SEM/SEO) or are an astute web browser, you may have missed Google’s recent change to the search results page.
+Unless you work directly in search engine marketing or optimization (SEM/SEO) or are an astute web browser, you may have missed Google’s recent change to the search results page.
 Yet, the change has both immediate and long-term implications for brand marketers across industries.

 Specifically, the change relates to how text ads (paid listings via AdWords) are displayed on search result pages.
 Text ads, which used to appear on the right-hand frame of the browser on desktop searches, are gone.
-In their place, Google increased the number of ads appearing at the top of search results pages, from 3 to 4.
+In their place, Google increased the number of ads appearing at the top of search results pages, from three to four.
 (This is in addition to any Google Shopping ads which may appear.)

 The impacts here are certainly tangible, but this also acts as a powerful reminder about the need for every brand to be proactive and take control of their content and storytelling efforts.
 Here’s why.

-Change is Constant, and retailers and merchants have no control over much of it.
+Change is constant, and retailers and merchants have no control over much of it.
 Google may have given their largest advertisers a heads up, but for the vast majority of AdWords customers, the change came without warning.
-The lesson here is that the rules of engagement can change overnight.
-Brands must create comprehensive content/engagement strategies that look beyond 3rd party platforms as a means for brand discovery and customer acquisition.

 On a related note: You may have heard of the Amazon Echo.
 The product’s long-term goals are to power the residential Internet of Things (IoT) and, more importantly to marketers, front-run the internet, so customers never even interact with a search page.
 This could potentially have massive implications for SEO and PPC strategies.

-Every brand must own their story.
-Difficult to get earned media aside, no one will tell your story for you.
+Difficult-to-get earned media aside, no one will tell your story for you.
 No one can tell it better than you.
-Price and even service are not enough to create differentiation, or even effectively compete in the marketplace.
-Content and experience are what differentiate brands from their competitors.
-Brands must embrace content creation in all its forms to engage their audiences at every step of their journeys.
+Price and even service aren’t enough to create differentiation, or even effectively compete in the marketplace.

-Every brand needs to think and act like a publisher.
-An easy-to-use shopping funnel isn’t enough.
-Content must complement commerce.
-Ideally, the two are integrated to avoid internal channel conflict.
 This starts by going beyond the paradigm of the blog, and adopting practices from the publishing world.
 Create an editorial calendar.
 Implement cross-channel brand and editorial standards.
 Develop social and content distribution strategies, which complement SEO and SEM efforts, to amplify your message.
-Align everything with your audiences’ goals and interests, and you’ll be in position to benefit in areas ranging from brand discovery and differentiation to loyalty and conversions.

-Brands must become destinations.
 The prevalence of ad fraud schemes and the mainstream rollout of ad blocking technology makes this even more of a need.
 Find ways to be memorable.
 If possible, strive to be an indispensable source of information.
 Educate, entertain, or inspire…then sell.
-The goal isn’t to attract people to your site.
-It’s to bring them back repeatedly and encourage them to purchase and spread the word.
-Each visit holds the potential to end in a transaction, so it’s in everyone brand’s best interest to become a magnet that attracts audiences across channels.

-Content must be customer-first.
 Take what you know about your customer’s needs and goals to drive your content strategy.
 Use analytics and primary/secondary research to fill in the gaps.
 Test and refine what you deliver, and keep evolving to adapt to shifts in behavior.
-With this type of focus, you’ll be in the best position to future-proof your content from the inevitable changes that are just around the corner.

 Search by Topic beginning with